To date qualitative (N>1,000) and quantitative (N>6,000) studies have mainly focused on:

 - establishes the differences between endogenous and exogenous phenomena (e.g., seeing images with closed eyes, hearing sounds in the head vs. seeing images with open eyes, hearing sounds coming from objects associated with the game or nowhere) since research suggests that the psychological and potential risks of GTP depend thereupon.

-Phase 2 (2011 – 2015): PhD on GTP at Nottingham Trent University in UK supervised by professor Mark D. Griffiths, “Exploring Game Transfer Phenomena: A multimodal research approach for investigating video games’ effects”.
+Phase 2 (2011 – 2015): PhD on GTP at Nottingham Trent University in UK, “Exploring Game Transfer Phenomena: A multimodal research approach for investigating video games’ effects”, supervised by professor Mark D. Griffiths.

-Phase 3 (2016-2018): Postdoc funded by a Marie Curie fellowship at the University of Liège in Belgium with my mentor professor Frank Larøi.
+Phase 3 (2016-2018): Postdoc funded by the European Union (Marie Curie fellowship COFUND) and University of Liège in Belgium with my mentor professor Frank Larøi.

 This phase focused on examining the broader dimensions of GTP, the relationship between GTP and involuntary phenomena with no-game content, psychopathology and executive functions.